 In the Virtuaalisairaala 2.0 project, primary healthcare in the regions, the hospital districts, the catchment areas for highly specialised medical care and the hospital areas, research institutes, the private sector, and patients and patient organisations work in cooperation.
 The project is also aimed at supporting the capacity of the counties responsible for organising social and healthcare services to organise client-oriented services.
 Project runned from 2016 to 2018

-The project has been granted funding totalling millions of euros by the Ministry of Social Affairs and Health.
-The total of €12 million consists of €6 million from the key project
+The project was been granted funding (2016-2018) totalling millions of euros by the Ministry of Social Affairs and Health.
+The total of €12 million consisted of €6 million from the key project

-Public services will be digitalised in the Government Programme and another €6 million that is funded by the university hospital districts themselves.
+Public services will be digitalised in the Government Programme and another €6 million that was funded by the university hospital districts themselves.